rokaco/SH-Project/README.md

 # SH-Project
 Code for my Senior Honours Project, 'Distinguishing Transversely and Longitudinally Polarised Z Bosons Using Machine Learning'.
 This used a DNN to predict the polarisations of Z bosons, which was trained and tested on a dataset containing $ZH \rightarrow \ell\overline{\ell}\gamma \gamma$ events.
 This code was run in a Python 3.9.6 virtual environment, with requirements given in requirements.txt.
-The code is largely adapted from the repositories https://github.com/Satriawidy/HggNN and https://github.com/alexandramcadam/ZPolarisationNN/tree/main/DNN.
+The code is adapted from the repositories https://github.com/Satriawidy/HggNN and https://github.com/alexandramcadam/ZPolarisationNN/tree/main/DNN.

 # Implementation
 This code was implemented as follows: